virtualramblas/sdc-multithreaded-origin-tutorial/README.md

 ```
 Restart SDC in order to make the new origin available for the pipelines.
 ### Running the Origin in a Pipeline
-After restarting SDC you will see the new origin available in the origin list and you can add it to any pipeline.
+After restarting SDC you will see the new origin available in the origin list and you can use it in any pipeline.